joshuahala/startup/README.md

 I will start off by saying I didn't get as much done as I wanted.
 There were some things about react that I couldn't figure out.
 For example, each page that you go to using the react browser router needs to be refreshed once you get there.
 If a page looks bare or empty just hit refresh to get it to work.

 I restructured the project to use React.
 I made components for each page.
 I have a lot of javascript and DOM manipulation so I didn't convert all of that over to react.
 However, the application mostly works except for a few things.
 You can still create users, login, and play the game.
+Just hit REFRESH when you go to a new page to load the content.

 + done Prerequisite: Simon React deployed to your production environment
 + done Prerequisite: A link to your GitHub startup repository prominently displayed on your application's home page